tier4/awkernel/mdbook/src/internal/PCIe.md

 ### check_function

-Retrieve PCIe bus information and store it in `PCIeTree` structure.
+Retrieve PCIe bus information and store it in the `PCIeTree` structure.

 ```rust
 fn check_function<F>(